slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Tony Robbins says that the quality of your life is based on the quality of the questions that you ask yourself.
 - ask yourself these three questions to truly uncover the root cause of the issues in your life: 1) What Are You Holding On To?What happened in your life that you are still angry, depressed, or frustrated with?
 What are you really holding onto that is holding you back.
 2) What is Life trying to Teach You?How can you reframe the thing that you are holding onto into something good?
 What is life trying to teach you through that struggle.
 3) How Can I Move On?What steps do you need to take to move on with your life?
 Who do you need to forgive, what needs to be said, who needs to be removed from your life?
 - Don’t waste time on more than learning more than a handful of conjugations for primarily first-person singular (I) and second-person singular (you) in the past, present, and future tenses, along with common phrases that illustrate them.
 Throw in a few auxilaries (to want to V, to need to V, to like to V, etc.) Make it your goal to screw up as often as possible in uncontrolled environments.
 Explicitly ask friends to correct you and reward them with thanks and praise when they catch you spouting nonsense, particularly the small understandable mistakes. !!!
 Before you invest (or waste) hundreds and thousands of hours on a language, you should deconstruct it. !!! learn language: films, manga, phrasebook, dictionary, flashcards.
 Consider a new language like a new sport. analogy. advantages and train. learn conjugations for “helping” verbs like “to want,” “to need,” “to have to,” “should,” etc. In Spanish and many others, this allows you to express yourself with “I need/want/must/should” + the infinite of any verb.
 Learning the variations of a half dozen verbs gives you access to all verbs.
 This doesn’t help when someone else is speaking, but it does help get the training wheels off self-expression as quickly as possible.
 The apple is red.
 It is John’s apple.
 I give John the apple.
 I give John the apple.
 We give him the apple.
 He gives it to John.
 She gives it to him.
 I must give it to him.
 I want to give it to her.

-> *"Play is the highest form of research."
--- Albert Einstein*
 -->

 ### Improving by experience